Skip to main content

 The global thunder hour dataset aims to create a core set of global observations to be able to study weather long term.

-The World Meteorological Organization thunder hour essential variable integrates global lightning observations from multiple ground- and space-based instruments (owned publicly and commercially) into a single variable that can be monitored from any platform.
-These datasets allow for long term study of lightning activity across the globe and serves as a proxy for global convection, or “storminess,” which is otherwise difficult to monitor at a global scale.
+The World Meteorological Organization thunder hour essential variable creates global lightning observations from multiple ground- and space-based instruments (owned publicly and commercially).
+Each platform produces a thunder hour dataset, which enables easy inter-comparisons between all participating instruments.
+These datasets allow for long-term studies of lightning activity around the globe and serve as proxies for global convection, or “storminess,” which is otherwise difficult to monitor at a global scale.

 Cite the Collection

-Virts, Katrina, S. Goodman, R. Said.
-2025.
-Global Thunder Hour Collection [indicate instrument and subset used].
-Data available online [https://earthdata.nasa.gov/centers/ghrc-daac] from the NASA EOSDIS Global Hydrometeorology Resource Center Distributed Active Archive Center, Huntsville, Alabama, U.S.A. doi: http://dx.doi.org/10.5067/GLOBALTH/DATA101.
+Virts, Katrina, S. Goodman, R. Said, L. DiGangi, and J. Lapierre (2025) Global Thunder Hour Collection [indicate instrument and subset used].
+Data available online [https://earthdata.nasa.gov/centers/ghrc-daac] from the NASA EOSDIS Global Hydrometeorology Resource Center Distributed Active Archive Center, Huntsville, Alabama, U.S.A. doi: https://dx.doi.org/10.5067/GLOBALTH/DATA101.

 General Characteristics